squats for elderly

 The squat is actually a fantastic exercise across all age groups.

-For older adults it's an excellent exercise to help preserve and even grow muscle mass in the legs.
+For older adults and seniors it's an excellent exercise to help preserve and even grow muscle mass in the legs.

 During the movement of the squat all the muscles in the lower body are working (including the core).